-Climate change is establishing a "new normal" of more frequent and intense droughts, as well as less frequent and more torrential rains.
-Recognizing a new climate reality and the need to be thoughtful stewards of future water supplies, the Los Angeles County Board of Supervisors envisioned the development of a countywide water plan focused on collaborative management of Los Angeles County's water resources.
-Los Angeles County Public Works (Public Works) developed this Los Angeles County Water Plan (CWP), together with water resources organizations, and an array of diverse stakeholders, to secure Los Angeles County's water future and achieve our collective vision of equitable and sustainable water resources for everyone.
-The CWP builds upon the 2019 OurCounty Sustainability Plan, establishing the path to realizing our vision that is rooted in cross-sector collaboration and coalition building.
+Climate change is establishing a "new normal" of more frequent and intense droughts, coupled with less frequent but more torrential rains.
+Recognizing this new climate reality and the need to be thoughtful stewards of future water supplies, the Los Angeles County Board of Supervisors envisioned the development of a countywide water plan focused on collaborative management of Los Angeles County's water resources.
+Los Angeles County Public Works (Public Works) developed this Los Angeles County Water Plan (CWP), together with water resources organizations and an array of diverse stakeholders, to secure Los Angeles County's water future and achieve our collective vision of equitable and sustainable water resources for everyone.
+The CWP builds upon the Infrastructure LA initiative, establishing the path to realizing our vision that is rooted in cross-sector collaboration and coalition building.